wp-plugins/gtranslate/readme.txt

 1. Upload `gtranslate` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You can add a widget to your website.
+3. You can add a widget to your website or use [GTranslate] syntax inside pages where you want it to appear.

 == Configuration ==